 But don't worry about that, because even though Dracula wasn't really a vampire, vampires are awesome.
 Have some more Nosferatu!
 Nice, huh?

 Back to Dracula's birthplace, and its people.
 Nimoy tells us that Vlad Dracula belongs to Romanian heritage, Stoker's Dracula to our imagination, which I guess is a pretty fair summing up.
 Nimoy gives a little lecture about vampires, werewolves and monsters, the end.

 Like I said, not a bad episode, just an overstuffed one.
 You could take out most of the first ten minutes, put in more about Vlad's life, and then you'd have a winner.
 I've seen it done.
-I remember seeing a documentary on Vlad in the early nineties, narrated by Vincent Price that was pretty damn good, without giving up on any of the goulishness.
-I guess In Search Of… is usually a mix of silliness an actual information.
+I remember watching a documentary on Vlad in the early nineties, narrated by Vincent Price, no less.
+It was pretty damn good, without giving up on any of the goulishness.
+In Search Of… is usually a mix of silliness an actual information.
 I just think they got the ratio wrong this time.